-However, one should also remember that much of Chinese medicine was embedded in the experience and teachings of Daoism, which showed people how to cultivate a steady outlook and how to adapt smoothly to nature and life.
+However, one should also remember that much of Chinese medicine embeds in the experience and teachings of Daoism.
+This showed people how to cultivate a steady outlook and how to adapt smoothly to nature and life.

 Daoism led people to meditation, Tai Qi and so on.
 These gave practical ways to survive mentally and emotionally.
 Many of these practices support or strengthen Blood of the Heart in one way or another.